 In the case of the defective stairs described above, you may have not only a case against the landlord of the shopping mall but also the person(s) or entities that were hired to oversee mall operations or to provide maintenance and repair services.

-The experienced team of Queens premises liability lawyers at Dansker & Aspromonte Associates will take on the task of determining what parties may be held liable.
+Your premises liability lawyer will take on the task of determining what parties may be held liable.
 This way, you can spend your time concentrating on your recuperation and receiving the necessary medical care in order to make the best possible recovery from your injuries.

-After you establish who the liable parties are and how they were negligent (e.g., they failed to repair damaged stairs), it is time to consider your injuries, damages, and losses.
-The potential value of a settlement or award will be relative to the severity of the injuries you sustained, the pain and suffering you have experienced and may continue to experience, as well as, the economic damages and losses that you have suffered.
+After you establish who the liable parties are and how they were negligent, it is time to consider your injuries, damages, and losses.
+The potential value of a settlement or award will be relative to the severity of the injuries you sustained and the economic damages and losses that you have suffered.

 - Pain and suffering